JoleneKearse/oldtimey-kearse-vacations/README.md

 _Snowballs are blowing, Christmas elves are dancing..._ Uuugh - I totally hate winter, but it's also coming up to **Christmas**!
-That tradtional time of the year where you use your skills to craft apps your buddies never asked for. *Come on, it can't just be me!*
+That tradtional time of the year where you use your skills to craft apps your buddies never asked for. _Come on, it can't just be me!_

 Anyway I had a leg up this year.
 My dad was hospitalized for a few months, so I went through the house, giving it a thorough clean and inspected every nook and cranny.

-I had an *awesome* break from this 'cope by cleaning' psychosis, where I discovered photo albums full of my family's past vacations.
-I had meant to send them to my dad then, but *I-don't-know-what-happened*.
+I had an _awesome_ break from this 'cope by cleaning' psychosis, where I discovered photo albums full of my family's past vacations.
+I had meant to send them to my dad then, but _I-don't-know-what-happened_. :woman_shrugging:

-Fortunately, I can use them now to create a web app photo gallery.
+Fortunately, I can use them now to create a web app photo gallery, while learning too.

 And not just any one, but a performant photo gallery, while using **[Next.js](https://nextjs.org)**, **[Cloudinary](https://cloudinary.com/pages/)**, and **[ShadCN](https://ui.shadcn.com/)**.

+## Overview

 ## Getting Started